Felix-Zhenghao/paper-distillation/README.md

   1. **Do experiment on Cal-QL and re-implement this paper.**

+### DexMimicGen: Automated Data Generation for Bimanual Dexterous Manipulation via Imitation Learning

+- Main evolution from MimicGen

+  1. Solve the data augmentation of bimanual manipulation by defining three task sync schemas.
+  2. First schema: sequential task.
+Certain arm objectives must be com- pleted before other objectives can be attempted.
+For instance, the left should first put the vegetable into the bowl, then the right arm can put the bowl onto the plate.
+This sync schema is solved by defining pre-task and post-task constraints.
+  3. Second schema: coordination task.
+Two arms achieve the shared goal.
+The actions within subtask must be perfectly sync'ed.
+For instance, two arms lift a stuff together; or two arms handover a stuff.
+This is solved by perfectly aligning the subtask conduction of two arms.
+For handover subtasks, no augmentation is conducted and the handover is done by totally replaying the source demo.
+  4. Third schema: each arm can operate independently of the other arm to achieve different goals.
+For instance, two arms want to reach different objects.
+This is solved by giving a separate queue of subtasks for each arm.
+(I am worried if two arms will collide if treated independently...)
+- Main experiments

+  1. Real-world experiment.
+Only one task is experimented.
+Human teleoperates robot in the real world and map the demo to sim using digital twin.
+Data augmentation is done in sim.
+By augmenting 4 source demos into 40 demos, the success rate goes from 0% to 90% in the real-world.
+  2. Simulation experiment.
+Bimanual arms, humanoid with grippers and humanoid with dexterous hands are used.
+To do teleoperation, human-robot calibration is needed by enforcing human to start at a specific pose.
+5~10 source demos can become 1k demos.
+Task success rate can go from 10% to 85%.
+(Maybe because the number of source demos is too small, so the benchmark performance is too bad...)
+- My thoughts

+  1. How can we leverage failed demo during data augmentation?
+Should inspect why the generated demo may fail.
+This may be useful to learn representation of critical states through contrastive learning.

 # Fundamental Research of AI

 ### Were RNNs All We Needed?